What is an IRA?

 To ensure that most people have enough money to see them through retirement, the federal government has created a few different ways to encourage saving, primarily by offering tax breaks.
 An IRA, which is designed for long-term retirement saving, is one of those ways.

 Anyone can open an IRA account through a broker or an online brokerage account.
-Then you can purchase a variety of investments and financial instruments inside of your IRA account, and any earnings grow tax-free.
+Then you can purchase a variety of investments and financial instruments inside of your IRA account, and any earnings grow without being subject to current income taxes.
 There are a few rules, like how much you can contribute each year and when you can start accessing the funds, that we’ll explain below.

 Why invest in IRAs for retirement?

-We all need to save in order to have a healthy retirement, so we might as well do it in an account that helps us reduce our taxes.
-It doesn’t take much effort to begin building a savings vehicle that can help you realize your retirement goals.
+We all need to save in order to have a healthy retirement, so we might as well do it in an account that provides tax advantages.
+It doesn’t take much effort to begin building a savings vehicle that can help you work towards your retirement goals.

 Why are IRAs better for taxes?

-With traditional IRAs, you are allowed to make pretax contributions, which reduce your taxable income for the year.
+With traditional IRAs, you are allowed to make pretax contributions, which reduce your taxable income for the year, assuming you meet the income limitation requirement.
 But you will pay taxes when you withdraw the funds in retirement.
 You end up paying taxes either way, so what’s the difference?
 Well, most people are in a lower tax bracket after they retire than they were during their working years.
 Among other benefits, that means your retirement income will be taxed at a lower rate.
 In addition, the money that would have been used to pay taxes has a chance to grow in your account over the years, so there’s considerably more money in the account when you reach retirement age and start withdrawals.
-Roth IRAs also grow tax free, and they offer more flexible accounts since you put in after-tax funds.
+Roth IRAs also grow tax free, and they can be more flexible in one respect: you can withdraw contributions (but not earnings) at any time without taxes or penalties.
+However, Roth IRAs have income limitations that restrict who can contribute, so they aren’t universally more flexible in every situation.

 When should you start an IRA?